History of Boca Juniors: 1970s: the second "Golden Age"

 In 1970 Boca won another title defeating Rosario Central in the final match of the Nacional tournament.
 In 1976 Juan Carlos Lorenzo arrived at the club.
 He would become one of the most successful coaches in the history of Boca Juniors, winning 5 official titles within 3 years.
 First of them was the 1976 Metropolitano, which Boca obtained after defeating Unión de Santa Fe by 2–0, one round before the end of the tournament.

 The following tournament (1976 Nacional) Boca played a historic final match against arch-rival River Plate, winning 1–0 through a direct free kick goal scored by Rubén Suñé.
 Boca Juniors line-up was Gatti; Pernía, Sá, Mouzo, Tarantini; Ribolzi, Suñé, Veglio; Mastrángelo, Taverna, Felman (Zanabria).
 It was the only final played by both Superclásico teams up to present days.

 That championship qualified Boca Juniors to play the 1977 Copa Libertadores, having reached the final match against Cruzeiro.
 After a victory 1–0 in Buenos Aires and a defeat in Belo Horizonte by the same score, it was necessary to play a third game, held in Estadio Centenario in Montevideo where Boca finally obtained the Libertadores for the first time, after a dramatic penalty shoot-out where Hugo Gatti stopped the last shot by Brazilian player Vanderley after the match ended 0–0.
 Starting line up was: Gatti, Pernía, Tesare, Mouzo, Tarantini; Benítez, Suñé (Ribolzi), Zanabria; Mastrángelo, Veglio, Felman.

 The next title (and the most important of the decade) won by Boca Juniors was the 1977 edition of the Intercontinental Cup vs. German club Borussia Mönchengladbach (played one year later).
 The first leg played in Buenos Aires in March 1979 ended 2–2 (goals: Mastrángelo and Ribolzi) but Boca won the second game (played more than four months later, on August 1 in Karlsruhe) 3–0 and brought the trophy back to Argentina.
 The starting line-up in Germany was Santos; Pernía, Sá, Mouzo, Bordón; Benítez, Suñé, Zanabria; Mastrángelo, Pavón, Salinas.
 Goals were scored by Felman, Mastrángelo and Salinas.

-To close a second part of the decade plenty of achievements, Boca Juniors won its second Copa Libertadores in 1978, after defeating Deportivo Cali (coached by Carlos Bilardo) 4–0 in La Bombonera on 28 November (the first match played in Colombia had finished 0–0).
-With goals by Perotti (2), Mastrángelo and Salinas, Boca Juniors' line-up was: Gatti, Pernía, Sá, Mouzo, Bordón; Benítez (Veglio), Suñé, Zanabria; Mastrángelo, Salinas, Perotti.
+Boca Juniors concluded the decade with another achievement by winning its second Copa Libertadores in 1978.
+The team defeated Deportivo Cali (coached by Carlos Bilardo) 4–0 in La Bombonera on 28 November, after the first leg in Colombia had ended 0-0.
+The goals were scored by Perotti (2), Mastrángelo and Salinas.
+Boca Juniors' line-up for the match was: Gatti, Pernía, Sá, Mouzo, Bordón; Benítez (Veglio), Suñé, Zanabria; Mastrángelo, Salinas, Perotti.